 Classifications and varieties of drugs, pharmacologic effects, adverse reactions, usual indications and contraindications.
 Discussion of drugs utilized to treat common diseases.
-Pharmacokinetics of local and
+Pharmacokinetics of local and general anesthetic agents and their use.

 Prerequisites: DHY 111, DHY 112, DHY 113 and DHY 114 • Corequisites: DHY 120 and DHY 122